The Way Forward: Integrating and Extending Your SAP Landscape in the Cloud

-This is where the ability to integrate and extend in the cloud, with SAP BTP, becomes pivotal in
+This is where the ability to integrate and extend in the cloud, with SAP Business Technology Platform (SAP BTP), becomes pivotal.

 Innovation leads to success

-One of my favorite customer success stories is from one of our global oil & gas industry customers, Murphy Oil.
+One of our favorite customer success stories is from one of our global oil & gas industry customers, Murphy Oil.
 They were lacking visibility into their oil well operations from onshore.
 Their data was spread across 15 systems and coordinating allocation of field resources to solve production problems was a manual effort.
 This meant sometimes it took many tries to get people, equipment, and spare parts aligned, which greatly impacted production and revenue.